-DiGa 2 refers to health legislation and rules in Germany which came into effect on December 19, 2019.
-DiGA aims to open up the medical space by allowing Digital Health apps to be prescribed by doctors, just as they prescribe medications today.
+DiGa refers to health legislation and rules in Germany which came into effect on December 19, 2019.
+It aims to open up the medical space by allowing Digital Healthcare apps to be prescribed by doctors, just as they prescribe medications today.
 Technically, DiGA oversees all medical devices and digital technologies and regulates the way these health technologies can and cannot be given to patients in the country.
-This also means, in the German system, that DiGA oversees what apps’ costs will be covered by the healthcare system.
+This also means, in the German system, that DiGA, and the federal ministry of health, oversees what apps’ costs will be covered by the healthcare system.
 In the German healthcare system, medication and digital health applications that are prescribed, are ultimately paid for by the German healthcare system or insurance (not the patient).

-However, for a health technology to be prescribable, it must be on an approved list, called the ‘DiGA Directory’.
-Digital Health can be included on this list following an assessment phase.
+However, for a healthcare technology to be prescribable, it must be on an approved list, called the ‘DiGA Directory’.
+Digital Healthcare companies can be included on this list following an assessment phase by the federal ministry of health (bundesinstitut für arzneimittel und medizinprodukte as it's called in Germany).
 But DiGA is a huge opportunity for digital health companies globally, because upon inclusion on the DiGA Directory, their application will begin being prescribed by doctors around the country and the German healthcare system will pay for the use of the application.
 Digital Health can go from a market of health-conscious, tech-savvy urbanites to the general population after they are added to this list.

 Once you are GDPR compliant, there is a very specific process you will need to go through to be on the DiGA directory.
 Unfortunately, much of the documentation on this process is in German but it is a process we help global Digital Health navigate all the time.

-BfArM functions much like the FDA in the United States and when it comes to evaluating digital health applications it treats them in a similar fashion to how the FDA would examine a drug.
+BfArM (bundesinstitut für arzneimittel und medizinprodukte) functions much like the FDA in the United States and when it comes to evaluating digital health applications it treats them in a similar fashion to how the FDA would examine a drug.
 However, there are much less data requirements and apps do not need to go through clinical trials like a drug would.

 Our teams can help you with this documentation.
 Click here to contact us about BfArM compliance.